Kokosnootje/Voorbereiding-K3/README.md

-# TCR Kerntaak 3
+# TCR Kerntaak 3 voorbereiding - 2018/2019

-## Inleiding
+## Installation
-TCR Kerntaak 3 2018

-Download the git installation
+1. Download or clone the git installation

-Setup an own database (name, user and password)
+2. Setup an own database (name, user and password)
-Edit the file in /lib/DatabaseSettings.php add the name/user/password
+3. Edit the file in /lib/DatabaseSettings.php
+4. Change/ add the name/user/password

-Open the database in an application of your choice (phpmyadmin/ sequel pro or e.d.)
+5. Open the database in an application of your choice (phpmyadmin/ sequel pro or e.d.)
-Open the file /sql/database_init.sql copy and paste the information into the database to have a first set ready.
+6. Open the file /sql/database_init.sql
+7. Copy and paste the information into the database to have a first set ready.

-Point your webserver/ programm to the /public/index.php file and check if things work.
+8. Point your webserver/ programm to the /public/index.php file and check if things work.

 ## Basic usage
 ### Routing